-I'm a big believer in media recommendations as a proxy for values and interests.
+Media recommendations are a great proxy for values and interests.
 The media we consume and advocate for reflect the ideas that are worth thinking about.
-Below is a list of essays, interviews, short stories, and videos that resonate the most with me.
+Here are some essays, interviews, short stories, and videos that resonate the most with me.

 How to Want Less

-- This piece was incredibly moving, beautifully written, and gave authentic and real actionable advice on a structure towards moving through life.
+- this was incredibly moving, beautifully written, and gave authentic and real actionable advice on a structure towards moving through life

-- There are hundreds of essays on the concept of hedonic treadmills and fulfillment but this is the first one that made me feel truly understood.
-If there is any one essay I recommend to anyone its this one.
+- there are hundreds of essays on the concept of hedonic treadmills and fulfillment but this is the first one that made me feel truly understood

 What the Second-Happiest People Get Right

-- This really emphasized the true value of taking risks and has helped me reframe that feelings of anxiousness are often a sign that I’m doing something right.
+- this really emphasized the true value of taking risks and has helped me reframe to my brain that feelings of anxiousness are often a sign that I’m doing something right

 Chamath Palihapitiya's interview with Lex Fridman

-- A great interview about Chamath’s humble beginnings with no friends and an abusive father to his relationship with his parents and friends today.
-He has an incredible understanding of nuanced the world that is incredible to see and he talks about his ideas about minimizing mistakes in life and on living a meaningful life.
+- great interview about Chamath’s humble beginnings with no friends and an abusive father to his completely changed relationship with his parents and friends today. he has an incredible understanding of how nuanced the world is and he talks about his ideas about minimizing mistakes in life and on living a meaningful life.

-- A natural consequence of the people I surround myself with has resulted in me feeling pressured to maximize my impact on the world.
-When I find out about the values that a lot of people they generall fall into this and so it seem like its supposed to be the “right” answer.
-As a result, I've always felt a little guilty that I intrinsically don’t feel like that's what motivates me the most.
-Chamath touches on this point that really speaks to me personally.
-He believes that “if you focus on having to have an impact on the world I think you’re going to end up deeply unhappy.
-It may happen as a byproduct, but I think that you should try to find your own personal happiness and then measure how that manifests as it relates to society and other people, but if the answer to those questions is zero, that doesn’t make you less of a person”.
-This really affirmed to me that having a mission to maximize impact is a recipe for a life of general unhappiness because there’s always more impact to be had.
+- a natural consequence of the people I surround myself with has resulted in feeling pressured to maximize my impact on the world. it almost feels like this is supposed to be the “right” way to live. as a result, i've always felt a little guilty that intrinsically i don’t feel like that's the one thing that motivates me the most. chamath touches on this point that really speaks to me personally. he believes that “if you focus on having to have an impact on the world I think you’re going to end up deeply unhappy. it may happen as a byproduct, but I think that you should try to find your own personal happiness and then measure how that manifests as it relates to society and other people, but if the answer to those questions is zero, that doesn’t make you less of a person”

 Brandon Stanton's interview with Tim Ferris

-- This is the most authentic interview I’ve ever listened to.
-Brandon talks about his deep feelings of insecurity that he dealt with when starting Humans of New York, dispels myths that the media has tried to box him into, and demonstrates a level of non-judgement and understanding that is truly admirable.
+- this is the most authentic interview I’ve ever listened to.
+Brandon talks about his deep feelings of insecurity that he dealt with when starting Humans of New York, dispels myths that the media has tried to box him into, and demonstrates the highest levels of non-judgement and understanding i've ever seen.

 Liking What You See by Ted Chiang